Spring Garden Revival

 Glenview’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Glenview enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste, including dethatched material, in household trash.
-The Village’s waste reduction goals are supported by a robust yard waste collection program, requiring residents to use biodegradable paper bags or rigid containers for curbside pickup.
-On-site composting is permitted, provided that compost piles are set back 5-10 feet from property lines and thatch is mixed with brown materials like leaves to ensure proper aeration and moisture.
-Residents are encouraged to follow best practices for composting dethatched material, integrating it with Glenview’s sustainability initiatives.
+The municipal yard waste program requires use of biodegradable paper bags or rigid containers, with no plastic bags allowed.
+Residents may also compost dethatched material on-site, provided compost piles are set back 5-10 feet from property lines and are properly managed by mixing with brown materials (like leaves) and maintaining adequate moisture and aeration.
+These practices support Glenview’s sustainability and waste reduction goals.
 For more information on composting guidelines, collection schedules, and disposal requirements, contact:

 Glenview Department of Public Works